SeamlessMD – Supporting Surgical and Mental Health Patients

 The name of the hospital’s Liver Health Team –which includes an outreach worker, a registered nurse, and clerical support– was chosen after consulting with people with lived experience.
 Hepatitis C still carries stigma, something that the team is working to address.

 While hepatitis C, transmitted through blood, is associated with the sharing of needles, anyone who may have received a blood transfusion prior to 1980 might be at risk (before regular testing of the blood supply), and it can be passed from mother to baby at birth.
-There is also the possibility of transmission through intercourse.

 To contact the hospital’s Liver Health Team, call 705-267-2131 ext.
 2175.